Parkinson’s Disease Causes Tremors and Impacts Mobility

 - Loss of small hand movements (writing may become small and difficult to read)

 - Difficulty eating

 - Occur when your limbs are not moving (resting tremor)

 - Occur when your arm or leg is held out

 - Go away when you move

-- May get worse when you are tired, excited or stressed
+- Get worse when you are tired, excited or stressed

-- Can cause you to rub your finger and thumb together without meaning to (pill-rolling tremor)
+- Cause you to rub your finger and thumb together without meaning to (pill-rolling tremor)

 - Eventually may occur in your head, lips, tongue and feet

-As Parkinson's disease progresses, it can have a significant impact on a patient’s overall health and well-being.
-Additional symptoms include:
+As Parkinson's disease progresses, it can have a significant impact on overall health and well-being.
+Advanced symptoms of Parkinson’s can include: